KyberNetwork/developer-portal/docs/staking/staking-voting-examples.md

 # KyberDAO: Staking, Voting and Delegation Examples

-This document explains the essentials workings of KyberDAO with 3 examples of staking, voting and delegation.
+This document explains the basics of staking and voting, staking more KNC, and withdrawing KNC.

 # Basic Staking And Voting